What is the role of a driving instructor?

 - To keep you, me, and the general public safe

-- To encourage you to self reflect & analyse situations to support your learning process
+- To encourage you to self reflect & analyse situations to support your learning.

-- To give you the skills and confidence to be able to drive independently once you pass your driving test, and are driving by yourself
+- To give you the skills and confidence to be able to drive independently once you pass your driving test, and are safe and competent.

 How do you become an instructor?
 Is it easy?